taskcluster/pulse-publisher/README.md

 This is tested on and should run on any of node `{0.12, 4, 6, 7}`.

 ## Usage
-The source-code contain additional comments for each method.
+The source-code contains additional comments for each method.

 ```js
 // Exchanges are typically declared in a file like exchanges.js